AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_flutter.md

 ### Retrieve the chat group list

-Users can call `fetchJoinedGroupsFromServer` to retrieve the joined chat group list from the server with pagination, as shown in the following code sample:
+Users can call `fetchJoinedGroupsFromServer` to retrieve from the server the list of chat groups that they created and joined:

 ```dart
 try {